article background

 Standing offers are basic electricity deals with no discounts.
 Standing offers are generally more expensive than market offers and are only intended as the fallback option once a customer’s original electricity deal expires.

-The DMO is basically a safety net price for electricity consumers who don’t engage in the energy market.
+The DMO is a safety net price for electricity consumers who don’t engage in the energy market.
 Electricity customers not signed up to market offers may still receive a ‘fair’ deal on electricity.

 It also helps to ensure that loyal customers who stick with their electricity retailer don’t experience unanticipated bill shock from expensive standing offers once their original energy deal expires.